 As the amount of data collected by companies continues to grow at an exponential rate, companies are quickly realizing that their current data warehouses aren’t prepared to handle the quantity, diversity and speed of today’s data landscape.
 Many companies are turning to managed data lakes, to reduce costs, store more data, improve business intelligence and discover new revenue streams.

-When we say “data lake,” we’re referring to a centralized repository, typically in Hadoop, for large volumes of raw data of any type from multiple sources.
+When we say “data lake,” we’re referring to a centralized repository, in Hadoop or in the cloud, for large volumes of raw data of any type from multiple sources.
 It’s an environment where data can be transformed, cleaned and manipulated by data scientists and business users.
 A data lake requires a data lake management platform to manage ingestion, apply metadata and enable data governance so that you know what’s in the lake and can use the data with confidence.

 There are many differences between a data lake and a traditional data warehouse.
 In the chart below you will find a more detailed view of the differences between a data lake and a data warehouse and their benefits.